 What Treatment Could Look Like for Your Teen

-Anxiety treatment center specialists work with adolescents to determine their treatment needs.
+Co-occurring mental health treatment center specialists work with adolescents to determine their treatment needs.
 Your teen has the opportunity to participate in shaping a care protocol.
 At any time, they can point out modalities that work well as well as those that don’t.
 The teen therapy services NC provides include:

 - Pharmacological support that establishes neurotransmitter equilibrium and prevents the sudden anxiety attacks